donatoaz/ViPER4Android/README.md

 * arm, arm64, x86 and x86_64 devices

 ## Module changelog
+* 25.01.2018 - Module updates
+	*	Added Dirac to effects blacklist
+	* Added one more effects path
+	* Cosmetic: added git ignore and changed identation.
 * 21.01.2018 - Module updates
 	* Added support for XML audio effects configuration which some of new or Oreo updated devices are using
 	* Added SEPolicy fixes for OxygenOS Oreo